 Veterans, Seniors & Human Services Levy

 Honoring our commitment to veterans, seniors, and vulnerable populations

-The King County Veterans, Seniors and Human Service Levy connects servicemembers and veterans, residents age 55 or older, and vulnerable populations to programs and services that help them live healthy, productive and meaningful lives.
+The King County Veterans, Seniors and Human Services Levy connects servicemembers and veterans, residents age 55 or older, and vulnerable populations to programs and services that help them live healthy, productive and meaningful lives.
 It helps individuals and families transition to affordable housing, get job training, find employment, receive behavioral health treatment, and more.

 We succeed by addressing the specific needs of each individual, connecting them with the programs and services that put them on a positive path.